Evidence Tools

 Expert Opinion:

-- Provider Education (National Organizations): Collaborate with national, obstetrical and/or nurse midwifery associations to train their members to conduct oral health risk assessments, provide preventive oral health care, and make referrals.
+• Provider Education (National Organizations): Collaborate with national nurse midwifery, and family practice associations to train their members to conduct oral health risk assessments, provide preventive oral health care, and make referrals s to oral health providers for care.

 Emerging Evidence: